imbaterry11/NYUS.2/README.md

 Ready-to-use NYUS.2.2 model can be download at [here](https://cornell.box.com/s/igaldjbb3o7e8tu0s3exo2yaao04aivb). <br>

-# Update 6/11/2024: NYUS.2.1
+# Update 06/11/2024: NYUS.2.1
 NYUS.2.1 is an updated version of the NYUS.2 model.
 NYUS.2.1 was trained using the original NYUS.2 training data (n = 10,157) along with new onsite grapevine freezing tolerance measurement data collected from various regions in NY during the 2022-2023 and 2023-2024 dormant seasons (n = 1,120).
 The NYUS.2.1 model was trained using the most recent version of AutoGluon (1.1.0) in Python 3.10.14. <br>

 In addition to the updated training data, we expanded the range of cultivars that the model can predict for cold hardiness.
-Beyond the original 45 cultivars covered in NYUS.2, we added nine more cultivars in NYUS.2.1: 'Aravelle', 'Aurora', 'Caminante blanc', 'Delaware', 'Elvira', 'Fleuratai', 'Ives', 'Sorelli', and 'Vincent'. <br>
+Beyond the original 45 cultivars covered in NYUS.2, we added nine more cultivars in NYUS.2.1: 'Aravelle', 'Aurora', 'Caminante blanc', 'Delaware', 'Elvira', 'Fleurtai', 'Ives', 'Soreli', and 'Vincent'. <br>

 Ready-to-use NYUS.2.1 model can be download at [here](https://cornell.box.com/s/m4wwjt4zeutwc4oc0ekye98xyasglsn1). <br>